Blown away by the breadth of expertise, associates were big fans of this Windy City native.

 Summer program components:

 Our Summer associate program offers participants a realistic preview of a first year associate's experience.
 With our diverse client base, summer associates have the opportunity to work on a broad spectrum of assignments in many of our practice areas.
 Summer associates work directly with our attorneys on client matters as part of their training experience.
 We provide learning and development programs designed specifically for summer associates.
 Recent program topics have included legal writing, communication and professional skills, in addition to presentations introducing the firm’s different practice areas.
 Mentorship is also central to our summer associate program.
-Summer associates are paired with a junior associate, senior associate and partner mentor.
+Summer associates are paired with an associate and partner mentor.

 Social media